 Fresh Guidance and Insights

 There’s something extraordinary about finding a yoga teacher you connect with.
 Under the guidance of a superior instructor, it’s easier to let go of self-consciousness and fully commit to your practice.
 Even if you already have a great instructor at your studio, there’s a benefit to switching up your yoga instructor once in a while.
 Every yoga teacher offers something different; one might focus strictly on asanas, another may incorporate more spiritual elements.
 Yoga teachers also vary in the types of yoga they’re experienced in.
 And now that you’re at home, you can take online classes or watch videos (YouTube offers a variety of complimentary classes) from many different instructors from around the globe.

 Seven Is Enough

 Your goals don’t have to be big to be worthy.
-If yoga is starting to feel less like self-care and more like an obligation, or if time is tight, give yourself permission to practice for as little as seven minutes daily.
-DoYouYoga explains scaled-down goals can help you stay consistent in your practice when you feel like giving up.
-When you feel ready, you can reintroduce longer sessions and classes back into your practice.
+If yoga is starting to feel less like self-care and more like an obligation, or if time is tight, permit yourself to practice for as little as seven minutes daily.
+DoYouYoga explains scaled-down goals can help you stay consistent in your method when you feel like giving up.
+Then, when you feel ready, you can reintroduce longer sessions and classes back into your practice.

 When most people think of advancing their yoga practice, they imagine going to their studio three to four times a week.
 The truth is, you can make progress at home by developing consistency in your practice and stepping outside of your yoga comfort zone.
-Once the pandemic ends, you’ll be able to attend in-person classes again.
-For now, the steps above are the best ways to thrive in your practice.
+Of course, once the pandemic ends, you’ll be able to attend in-person classes again.
+But, for now, the steps above are the best ways to thrive in your practice.